martin-svk/dot-files/README.md

 Pry.config.editor = 'nvim'
 ```

-Require rubygems in *irbrc* to have access while in IRB session (i recommend using Pry):
+Require rubygems in *irbrc* to have access while in IRB session (I recommend using Pry):

 ```ruby
 require 'rubygems'